helix-toolkit/helix-toolkit/README.md

 **Visual Studio 2019.
 Windows 10 SDK (Min Ver.10.0.17763).**

-**Missing `.cso` error during the build?** Windows 10 SDK **Ver.10.0.17763** can be selected and installed using Visual Studio 2019 installer.
-If you already installed the higher SDK version, please change the target version in **HelixToolkit.Native.ShaderBuilder** property to the version installed on your machine.

 ## Notes

 #### 1. Right-handed Cartesian coordinate system and row major matrix by default